 A supplement for hair, skin, and nails that people often overlook is silica, also known as orthosilicic acid.
 Silica-rich foods are bamboo and horsetail, which many of us don’t eat much of.

-Silica is rich in the connective tissues and is found in bones, tendons, the kidneys, and the skin.
+Silica is rich in connective tissues and is found in bones, tendons, the kidneys, and the skin.
 Much like biotin, a true deficiency is rare, but if it does happen, weak, thinning hair and brittle nails will result.

 Neal’s Recommendations for Hair, Skin, and Nail Health Supplements